cyclejs/todomvc-cycle/bower_components/cycle/docs/api.md

 - `[inputInterface1] :: Array<String>` property names that are expected to exist as RxJS Observables in the first input parameter for `definitionFn`.
 - `...`
-- `definitionFn :: Function` a function expecting objects as parameter (as many as there are interfaces), satisfying the type requirement given by `inputInterface1`, `inputInterface2`, etc. Should return an object containing RxJS Observables as properties.
+- `definitionFn :: Function` a function expecting objects as parameters (as many as there are interfaces), satisfying the type requirement given by `inputInterface1`, `inputInterface2`, etc. Should return an object containing RxJS Observables as properties.